apache/doris/README.md

 After you installed above all, you also must be set them to environment variable PATH and set JAVA_HOME.

-If your GCC version is less than 5.3.1, you can run:
+If your GCC version is lower than 5.3.1, you can run:

 ```
 sudo yum install devtoolset-4-toolchain -y